memgraph/memgraph/docs/user_technical/open-cypher.md

 neighbourhood in breadth-first manner.

 It is fair to say there are a few drawbacks too.
 Currently, it isn't possible to get all shortest paths to a single node using Memgraph's breadth-first expansion.
-Also, the syntax is a bit unwieldy.
+Also property maps (in curly brackets) are not supported with a BFS.
+These features will most likely be included in subsequent Memgraph releases.

 #### UNWIND